OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/common/oh-connector-0043.md

 There can be multiple reasons:

-1. {{SITENAME}} uses same field mapping for multiple integrations or multiple projects that share common field mapping template.
+1. <code class="expression">space.vars.SITENAME</code> uses same field mapping for multiple integrations or multiple projects that share common field mapping template.
 It is recommended to use same mapping for similar fields.
 Sometimes, the mapped fields may not exists in some projects.
-Now for those projects if this common field mapping is being used, then {{SITENAME}} can fail with this error.
+Now for those projects if this common field mapping is being used, then <code class="expression">space.vars.SITENAME</code> can fail with this error.

-2. Fields are deleted or disabled from the target system/project and therefore {{SITENAME}} will not be able to find those fields.
+2. Fields are deleted or disabled from the target system/project and therefore <code class="expression">space.vars.SITENAME</code> will not be able to find those fields.
 It is possible that when the field mapping was setup, these fields were there but later they got deleted or disabled from the target system/project.

 ## Solution